Nutmeg Review ReviewOpen Account

 You can invest as much as £20,000 per tax year in either type of ISA without having to pay capital gains tax or income tax on your earnings.
 You can also cash out at any time, but you can only have one ISA per year.

 You can also open a basic General Investment Account (GIA), which is a good option for your balance if you have over £20,000 to invest and already have an ISA.
-Nutmeg also lets you set up a pension plan if you wish to invest for retirement.
+Also lets you set up a pension plan if you wish to invest for retirement.

 A screenshot of the app showing one of the account creation pages where you enter how much you wish to invest initially and then each month going forward is shown below.
 Note the Chat with us feature shown in green at the side of the screen where you can ask for assistance during any stage in the process.

-Passive investing means you do not trade or alter your portfolio’s investments actively, so there are no tools to help you do that at Nutmeg, although you can elect to change the investment style implemented in your portfolio or “pot”.
+Passive investing means you do not trade or alter your portfolio’s investments actively, so there are no tools to help you do that, although you can elect to change the investment style implemented in your portfolio or “pot”.

-Nutmeg also offers a helpful calculator that enables you to compute an investment plan for your ideal pension goals.
-You can also use the mobile app to set up payments or withdrawals and to speak to your Nutmeg account manager.
+Also offers a helpful calculator that enables you to compute an investment plan for your ideal pension goals.
+You can also use the mobile app to set up payments or withdrawals and to speak to your account manager.

 The robo-advisor’s website has a set of self-explanatory tabs with drop down menus on the top of the page that link to basic topics you can click on to read more.
 Its seven tabs are: ISA, Lifetime ISA, Pension, General Investment, Advice, Resources and Blog.
 The first four refer to account types, while the last three provide information.